 Return To Work Strategies: Technologies That Transform Your Workplace Into a “Healthy Building”

 A “healthy building” is a workplace environment that prioritizes employees’ physical and mental health.
-As we head back into our shared workspaces, it’s important to note what return-to-work strategies your team needs to ensure that all workers feel comfortable doing so.
+As we head back into our shared workplaces, it’s important to note what return-to-work strategies your team needs to ensure that all workers feel comfortable doing so.

 As you make changes to the workplace, make sure you communicate them with your team.
 By keeping everyone in loop, you will help make the following return-to-work strategies a much smoother process.